 To ensure that our project and its outputs are useful to tribal, industry, and agency managers, we will work closely with them to translate our results.
 The study will assess the effectiveness of existing management tools and provide recommendations to bolster the multi-stressor readiness in the Dungeness crab fishery.

 This work was funded under the Federal funding opportunity entitled Understanding multi-stressor impacts on marine ecosystems under climate change.
 Funded by NOAA’s National Centers for Coastal Ocean Science, the Climate Program Office, the Ocean Acidification Program, and the U.S. Integrated Ocean Observing System, in collaboration with the Office of National Marine Sanctuaries.
-It is led by Francis Chan at Oregon State University and Richard Feely at NOAA’s Pacific Marine Environmental Laboratory and consists of a team of 18 scientists at nine institutions (Oregon State University, University of Washington, Northwest Association of Networked Ocean Observing Systems, University of Connecticut, University of California Santa Barbara, and NOAA’s Pacific Marine Environmental Laboratory, Olympic Coast National Marine Sanctuary, Northwest Fisheries Science Center, and National Centers for Coastal Ocean Science).
+It is led by Francis Chan at Oregon State University and Richard Feely at NOAA’s Pacific Marine Environmental Laboratory and consists of a team of 18 scientists at eight institutions (Oregon State University, University of Washington, Northwest Association of Networked Ocean Observing Systems, University of Connecticut, University of California Santa Barbara, NOAA’s Pacific Marine Environmental Laboratory, Olympic Coast National Marine Sanctuary, and Northwest Fisheries Science Center).